EVERY DAILY FIX, EVER

 3 cloves garlic, minced

-2 cups chicken or turkey broth (unsalted)
+2 cups chicken broth (unsalted)

 Salt and black pepper, to taste